josephizon/def-not-overcooked/README.md

 # Not Overcooked
-A game created with a similar gameplay loop as Overcooked made in partial fulfillment of the GDEV42 Course.
+A game created with a similar gameplay loop as Overcooked, made in partial fulfillment of the GDEV42 Course.
+This game was made with C++ and the Raylib Library.

-**How To Run**
+## How To Run

 Run the wb64devkit and locate the folder containing raylib and other game scripts and assets using
 ```